ResByte/ResByte.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at [Abeja](http://www.abeja.asia) as Deep Learning Researcher.
 I am interested in Applied Deep Learning as well as Adversarial Models.
+With experience in data cleansing and data preprocessing, I develop several ML and CV applications to enhance business operations and provide an edge over competitors.
+Most frequent tools used are : Pytorch, Keras, Tensorflow, Nvidia-Docker, Opencv, Scikit-Learn

-Following are few of the various projects I have worked on:
+Following are a few of the various projects I have worked on:

 - Image classification using deep neural nets.
 - Fine tuning a pre-trained network.